bitrise-io/devcenter/_articles/reviews/install-any-additional-tool-draft.md

 ## Advanced option: use `deps` in `bitrise.yml`

-Instead of installing your tool inside the Script step, you can use the `deps` option of the `bitrise.yml`.
-If you declare `deps` _for a given Step_, the [Bitrise CLI](https://github.com/bitrise-io/bitrise) will check if that tool is installed, and will install it for you if required.
+Instead of installing your tool inside the Script step, you can also use the `deps` option of the `bitrise.yml`.
+If you declare `deps` _for a specific Step_, the [Bitrise CLI](https://github.com/bitrise-io/bitrise) will check if that tool is installed, and will install it for you if required.

-{% include message_box.html type="note" title="Available dependency managers" content=" This method is the preferred way of handling (step) dependencies, as the Bitrise CLI will not (re)install the specified tool(s) if it's already available.
+{% include message_box.html type="note" title="Available dependency managers" content=" This method is the preferred way of handling (step) dependencies, as Bitrise CLI will not (re)install the specified tool(s) if it's already available.
 That said, there are tools which are not available in the supported dependency managers, or you need a version of the tool which is not available in the dependency manager.
-In those cases you should simply install the tool inside the Script, as described above. "%}
+In these cases, you should simply install the tool inside the `Script` Step, as described above. "%}

 An example, installing `cmake` with either `apt-get` (where `apt-get` is available), or with `brew` (on macOS):